Fly on wooden surface

 Autumn Fly

-Similar to the house fly, the male can be identified by an orange abdomen with black stripes and is smaller than the female.
-Both flies have large, red eyes and clear wings.
-Autumn flies are usually found around the eyes and noses of cattle and horses.
+Similar to the house fly, the male autumn fly has an orange abdomen with black stripes and is smaller than the female.
+Both have large red eyes and clear wings, and they're usually found around the eyes and noses of cattle and horses rather than in homes.

 Cluster Fly